x

 comments

-First, lets check out the terrain through video
+First, lets check out the terrain through a video inspection

 Duration: 4:24.

-Views of Hiram Peak, Highland Lakes, and lightening mountain from high point on Tyron Peak.
+Views West of Hiram Peak, Highland Lakes, and lightening mountain on the Western Sierra flank from the high point crossing Tyron Peak.

 top of page